Fikpo Is New Acting DG, NDE

-President Muhammadu Buhari has formally conveyed to the Hon.
-Minister of State, Labour and Employment, Festus Keyamo, SAN, his approval of the nomination of Mallam Abubakar Nuhu Fikpo as the Acting Director-General of the National Directorate of Employment pending the appointment of a substantive Director-General for the Agency.
+President Muhammadu Buhari has formally conveyed to the minister of state, Labour and Employment, Festus Keyamo, SAN, his approval of the nomination of Mallam Abubakar Nuhu Fikpo as the acting director-general of the National Directorate of Employment pending the appointment of a substantive director-general for the agency.

-This is contained in a statement issued by presidential spokesman, Garba Shehu.
+This is contained in a statement issued by the presidential spokesman, Garba Shehu.

 ADVERTISEMENT